XpressAI/xai-discord/README.md

 5. You will need to enable some `Privileged Gateway Intents` to enable bot interation.
 For this component library, `MESSAGE CONTENT INTENT` should be enough.
 6. Under the "Token" section, click "Copy" to copy the bot token to your clipboard.
 You may need to Reset the token if it is a new bot.

-### Obtaining the Channel ID

-1. Open the Discord client and navigate to the server where your bot is a member.
-2. Right-click on the desired text channel and click "Copy ID".
-   - If you don't see the "Copy ID" option, enable Developer Mode in Discord:
-     1. Click the gear icon in the bottom-left corner to open "User Settings".
-     2. In the "App Settings" tab, scroll down to the "Advanced" section.
-     3. Toggle the "Developer Mode" switch.

 ### Inviting the Bot to a Server

 1. In the [Discord Developer Portal](https://discord.com/developers/applications), navigate to your application's settings.